 We should mention that no direct calculations for the line-shape parameters (other than line position and intensity) nor measurements are available for considered transitions of (7-0) band.
 The comparison of pressure broadening with HITRAN2020 would show only consistency across different bands.
-This is because the HITRAN2020 VP data is a Padé approximation of the best available at that moment measurements of the lower bands88 (only up to the (4-0)), while qSDVP data is an approximation of measurement of (2-0) band by Devi et al.34.
-Although it has been observed that pressure broadening for those transitions remains relatively independent of the branch and the band88, it should not be automatically assumed that the same holds true for higher overtone transitions.
-The self-induced pressure shifting coefficients in HITRAN2020 are based on measurements of the fundamental band and the first two overtones88 for the VP case and on the measurement of (2-0) band by Devi et al.34 for the qSDVP case, see details in Section IV B.
+This is because the HITRAN2020 VP data is a Padé approximation of the best available at that moment measurements of the lower bands87 (only up to the (4-0)), while qSDVP data is an approximation of measurement of (2-0)

 FIG. 7.
 The relative differences of the theoretical line intensities from the experimental data, determined with Eq.
 (3).
-The calculations of Medvedev and Ushakov from 2021^{58} and 2022^{89} are indicated with green (\checkmark), and red (\star)89 symbols, respectively.
-The calculations of the UCL group49 are shown in blue (\diamondsuit).
+The calculations of Medvedev and Ushakov from 2021^{58} and 2022^{88} are indicated with green (\checkmark), and red (\star)88 symbols, respectively.
+The calculations of the UCL group 49 are shown in blue (\diamond).